Kid Ory: Career

 During the Great Depression Ory retired from music and did not play again until 1943.
-He ran a chicken farm in Los Angeles, California.
+In 1941, he was a pallbearer at the funeral of Jelly Roll Morton in Los Angeles, California.
+He ran a chicken farm in Los Angeles.
 From 1944 to about 1961, he led one of the top New Orleans–style bands of the period.
 His sidemen during this period included, In addition to Carey and Garland, the trumpeters Alvin Alcorn and Teddy Buckner; the clarinetists Darnell Howard, Jimmie Noone, Albert Nicholas, Barney Bigard, and George Probert; the pianists Buster Wilson, Cedric Haywood, and Don Ewell; and the drummer Minor Hall.
 All but Buckner, Probert, and Ewell were originally from New Orleans.

-The Ory band was an important force in reviving interest in New Orleans jazz, making popular 1940s radio broadcasts—among them spots on The Orson Welles Almanac program (beginning March 15, 1944).
-In 1944–45, the group made a series of recordings for the Crescent label, which was founded by Nesuhi Ertegun for the express purpose of recording Ory's band.
+The Ory band was an important force in reviving interest in New Orleans jazz, making popular 1940s radio broadcasts that began with weekly spots on The Orson Welles Almanac program (from March 15, 1944).
+In 1944–1945, the group made a series of recordings for the Crescent label, which was founded by Nesuhi Ertegun for the express purpose of recording Ory's band.

 During the late 1940s and early 1950s, Ory and his group appeared at the Beverly Cavern in Los Angeles.
-In 1958, he played at 'On the levee' on the waterfront at San Francisco.
+In 1958, he purchased the Tin Angel nightclub in San Francisco from Peggy Tolk–Watkins, and he renamed it On-The-Levee.
+The nightclub closed in July 1961, and in 1962 the building was demolished due to the creation of the Embarcadero Freeway.

 Personal life

 Ory retired from music in 1966, and spent his last years in Hawaii, with the assistance of Trummy Young.
 Ory died of pneumonia and a heart attack in Honolulu.
 He was buried at Holy Cross Cemetery, Culver City, California.

-He had a wife named Elizabeth.
+He had no children with his first wife, Elizabeth.
+He had a daughter, Babette, with his second wife, Barbara, in 1954.
 Ory was Catholic, baptized at St Peter Church in Reserve, Louisiana.

 Legacy

-In 2021, the 1811 Kid Ory Museum House opened on the site of Woodland Plantation in LaPlace, Louisiana, which is in the National Register of Historic Places of the United States.
+In 2021, the 1811 Kid Ory Historic House opened on the site of Woodland Plantation in LaPlace, Louisiana, which is in the National Register of Historic Places of the United States.
 The museum is dedicated both to the 1811 German Coast uprising of enslaved people and to Ory.